Airborne Virus Transmission: Increased Spreading Due to Formation of Hollow Particles: Results and Discussion

-Figure~\ref{wells} compares Wells' \cite{Wells} well-known evaporation-falling curve to our simulations.
+Figure~\ref{wells} compares Wells' \cite{Wells} well-known evaporation-falling curve for pure water droplets to our simulations.
 All data is for a falling height of 2~m and an ambient temperature of $T_{\text {amb}}$ = 18~°C. Wells established the evaporation part of the curve for dry and the falling part for saturated air.
 The simulations also cover relative humidities of $rh=$ 0\%, 25\%, 50\%, and 75\%.

 According to Wells \cite{Wells}, two different mechanisms limit the lifetime of the droplets.
 Droplets smaller than 140~µm completely evaporate, even though he speculated that nuclei might form before reaching the ground and these nuclei might float for long time periods.
 Droplets larger than 140~µm fall to the ground in less than 4 seconds before evaporating.